boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

 * `Unknown Session ID`
 * `Unknown Channel ID`
-* `Unknown Subscription ID`
+* `Unknown Proposal ID`
 * `Peer Not Responding`
+* `Response Timeout Expired`

-#### 7. Subscribe To Channel Close
+#### 7. Subscribe To Channel Closes

-Subscribe to notifications on channels that are closed by the peer.
+Subscribe to notifications when channels in the specified session are closed by the peer.
 User need not respond to these notifications.

-If the channel was already closed by peer before making this subscription, it will be delivered to the client as notification.
+Only one subscription can be made at a time.
+Making a repeated subscription request without canceling the previous one will return an error.

+The channel close events occurred when there was no subscription will have been cached by the node.
+Once a new subscription is made, node will send these cached events (if any), as individual notifications.
+It will then continue to send a notification for each channel closed by a peer.

 *Parameters*

 * `Session ID`: [String] Unique ID of the session.
-* `Channel ID`: [String] Unique ID of the channel.

 *Return*